angelicalorraine/Home_City/README.md

   ## Tests
   Currently no tests exists for the application.
 If you would like to contribute and help us by writing tests, see the [Contributing](#contributing) section.

 ## Questions

-  For more information about me and my other projects, visit my [GitHub profile](https://github.com/angelicalorraine).
-Reach me to report issues or with questions by [email](mailto:gel.lorraine@gmail.com).
+- Let's connect on Linkedin at [Angelica Hernandez](https://www.linkedin.com/in/angelica-hernandez-/)
+- Follow me on Github at [angelicalorraine](http://github.com/angelicalorraine)
+- For more questions contact me: gel.lorraine@gmail.com